 Although prcd PRA is the most common form of PRA in poodles, it is not the only form of PRA in poodles and PRA is not the only cause of blindness.

 Luxating patella.
 The patella is the kneecap, and a luxating patella is a kneecap that moves out of place (dislocates).
 It usually is noticed in dogs that are less than 2 years old.
 When the kneecap dislocates the dog will sometimes yelp (it is painful) and start to hop with one back leg held off the ground.
 The patella will usually snap back into place on it's own, or the owner can push it back into place, and the dog will then walk normally.
 There are various degrees of severity.
 Some dogs with the condition will only have an episode every now and again, while others can dislocate several times a day or permanently.
-One or both legs can be affected.
+One or both back legs can be affected.
 Since it is a painful condition and can lead to arthritis later in life, if it occurs often, it needs to be treated.
 Treatment is an operation that fortunately has a success rate of over 90%.
 Unfortunately a luxating patella is the most common inherited disease in small dogs, and toy poodles are one of the worst.
 A vet will check the knee cap in small toy poodle puppies, but some puppies that pass the vet check as a puppy will go on to develop the disease later, and some puppies that fail the vet test can end up with no problem later in life or have only a mild case.
 Unfortunately, from a breeder's point of view, this disease is a worst case scenario.
 The exact genetic mechanism is not known, but it is believed to be polygenic and the precise genes involved are unknown so there is no DNA test.
 It is believed to operate via a threshold mechanism.
 If a dog has over the threshold number of "bad" genes then it is likely to develop the disease, but if it is below the threshold then it is not likely to develop the disease.
 The severity can be influenced by the environment - e.g. lots of exercise helps to reduce the severity.
 It is impossible to know which dogs have more "bad" genes and which ones have the "good" genes.
 "Good" and "bad" genes are contributed to the puppy by both the mother and the father, and it is a matter of chance how many "good" and "bad" genes the puppy ends up with.
 It is impossible to tell which parent is contributing most of the "bad" genes, it could be either or both.
 Since this disease is so common in toy poodles it is likely that just about every toy poodle has some "bad" gene(s), genes that are unknown, so it becomes an impossible task to eliminate the disease even in a smallish number of individuals.
 Even if there was a genetic test available, just about every toy poodle would need to be culled in order to eliminate it entirely.
 What can a breeder do?
 Best practice is to never breed from a dog that has the disease, and to not use the same mating that has produced a puppy with the disease in the past.
 This practice will slowly reduce the frequency of the disease over a long period of time without reducing genetic diversity , but is unlikely to ever eliminate it from the breed.
 Culling whole families of dogs is not recommended unless there is a high incidence and/or severity of the disease because it reduces genetic diversity.
 When compared to many other inherited diseases such as heart, adrenal or liver problems which can be utterly devastating, this disease is relatively minor and can be fixed by an operation.
 This is a case of we certainly don't want it, but we can't avoid it and just have to live with it and try to reduce the frequency in puppies.
 Our Marley has a mild case of the disease and is one reason why he was desexed.
 The problem was picked up by the vet when he was a young puppy, but luckily as an adult it causes him only the occasional difficulty.
 His patella was dislocating about once every 4-8 weeks which is no where near bad enough to need the operation.
 If he has lots of exercise then it occurs less often, and recently he has not had a dislocation for more than 10 months.
 Lily, however was dislocating several times a day and has had a successful operation on her right back leg.

 One common misconception that many dog owners have is that if the dog they buy has a good pedigree from some of the top show dog breeders then they are not likely to have any problems with inherited diseases.
 That is mostly true for other inherited diseases, but unfortunately that is not the case with luxating patella.
 No matter how hard breeders try to eliminate it in their puppies, there is no guarantee you won't get unlucky.
 Our vet has said that it is so common that all small dogs have it to some degree.
 That is probably true in terms of the genotype, but it is not always expressed in the phenotype, so dogs that show no sign of the disease can still produce puppies that are affected.

 What to do if your dog has a luxating patella?
 Vets are trained to fix problems, so most vets will recommend the operation which does has a 90% success rate.
 However, often a puppy that is dislocating frequently will stop dislocating or dislocate very occasionally as they get older.
 The muscles and tendons tighten up, and/or the dog is clever enough to learn how to walk and run so as not to cause dislocations.
 The advice from our vet is that it is not a good idea to have the operation before the puppy is 12 months old because the bones have not fully matured and the success of the operation is reduced if the operation is done too early.
 Sometimes the dislocations will stop by the time the puppy is 12 months old, but it is unpredictable and can get worse with age.
 Whether or not to do the operation is really a matter of how much the problem is causing pain and distress to the dog.
 A dislocation is painful so if it is happening several times a day, then you need to seriously consider having the operation done.
 If it dislocates infrequently, say once a month or every 3 months etc, then maybe not.
 Any operation is not risk free, we know of a friend's dog who had a cardiac arrest during a desexing operation, so don't put your dog through unnecessary operations.
 The operation itself is painful and stressful to the dog, has a frecovery time of about 3 months, and is expensive, so should be avoided if not really necessary.
 You also need to bear in mind that dogs that are dislocating have a high risk of developing arthritis later in life.
 There is no easy answer, it depends on the individual circumstances, so discuss it with your vet, and make your own decision.
 One thing we have found that can help reduce dislocations is exercise.
 The best exercise is straight walking, so regular walkies is a must.
 Most dislocations tend to occur when the joint is put under stress such as a slip, or a sudden change in direction, so straight walking can really help, and might even make an operation unnecessary, but don't count on it.

 Epilepsy.
 Epilepsy is a problem we never want to see again since our dog (now deceased) Henry suffered from it.
 Although seizures in dogs can be caused by a number of factors, a common cause is idiopathic epilepsy which is an inherited disease and it can result in mild or severe seizures.
 No dogs who suffer from Epilepsy should be used for breeding.
 None of our dogs nor any of their relatives suffer from seizures.
 More information about epilepsy in dogs can be found from this web site.